On the horizon

 Students of this pilot training program must complete the following course:

-AVM 120 Primary Flight Theory and Training, Solo - 3 credits: Learn both the theory and the practical skills you need to fly solo in a single-engine, land-class plane.
+AVM 120 Primary Flight Theory and Training, Solo: Learn both the theory and the practical skills you need to fly solo in a single-engine, land-class plane.

 Prerequisite: valid pilot license.